How I Make Money as a Blogger: A Beginner’s Guide to Affiliate Marketing

-- You write about a product or service.
+- You write about a product or service on your blog.

 - You link to it with a special tracking link.

-- When your readers click the link and make a purchase, you get a commission on the sale.
+- You get a commission on the sale when your readers click the link and make a purchase.

 Imagine you just read the perfect how-to book on cooking Indian food, and you want to recommend it to others.

 Write a blog post or email newsletter reviewing the book, and link to the book with your Amazon Associates link.
 If your review convinces a reader to buy, you’ll get a piece of that sale!

 Affiliate marketing happens on a spectrum, from an average Joe sharing a link on his blog or social media to a massive publication making special advertising deals through marketing agencies.

 So, how can you, as a new blogger, make money from affiliate marketing?